evansm7/arc2040podule-hw/README.md

 ![Board plugged into an Acorn A3000](doc/arc2040podule.jpg)

-In conjunction with the `arc2040podule` firmware (repo TBD), this podule provides a source of boot-time loaded Relocatable Modules (up to ~2MB, or ~8MB with large SPI flash fitted!) and a USB comms link with a host computer which can be used for file transfer, networking, etc.
+In conjunction with the [arc2040podule firmware](https://github.com/evansm7/arc2040podule), this podule provides a source of boot-time loaded Relocatable Modules (up to ~2MB, or ~8MB with large SPI flash fitted!) and a USB comms link with a host computer which can be used for file transfer, networking, etc.

 **This is a work in progress!**  Board v1 was simply an experiment to prove the basic operation.
 See below: v1 required extensive modifications to function, so _please do not build V1_.